STAFFSCANNER TERMS AND CONDITIONS

 - Staffscanner shall submit all invoices verifying the number of hours worked by the Temporary Worker.

-- Staffscanner shall invoice the Client in arrears and invoices are payable within 14 days of receipt.
-No fee is incurred by the Client until the Temporary Worker has commenced the Assignment unless the Client cancels the Assignment within 24 hours of the commencement time; and
+- Staffscanner shall invoice the Client in arrears and invoices are payable within 14 days of receipt unless explicitly agreed otherwise in writing.
+No fee is incurred by the Client until the Temporary Worker has commenced the Assignment unless the Client cancels the Assignment within 24 hours (or otherwise agreed) of the commencement time.

 - The Client may terminate an Assignment only upon giving 24 hours’ notice via the Staffscanner App failing which it shall be entitled to terminate an Assignment, but it may do so only upon payment of a sum equal to 50% of the assignment.